Action woman

 Fleur du Cap nominee Nicole Fortuin as Angela in The Fix

-I tell her than when watching I was thinking throughout that I knew Grace's face from somewhere, and I realised that she has a cameo in Charlie Says, where she's so good that I never forgot it.
+I tell her than that when watching I was thinking throughout that I knew Grace's face from somewhere, and then realised that she has a cameo in Charlie Says, where she's so good that I never forgot it.
 But Ella is quite a clumsy character in a lot of ways.
 She's young.
 She doesn't know what she's doing.
 She's a bit overwhelmed even before things start to happen to her body, so it's really important that we can see the way she's behaving and who she thinks she is, separately from seeing who she really is as a person.

 We go on to talk about the mutations that Ella experiences after helping herself to somebody else’s drugs at a party.